Silicone Strips and Scar Prevention

 Silicon Strips have been shown to help reduce scars for some patients, when used properly along with following all post-surgery instructions.

-Factors impacting your scar, however, include:
+Other factors impacting your scar, however, include:

 - the type of surgery you had